oneapi-src/oneMKL/docs/create_new_backend.rst

 .. _create_backend_wrappers:

-Integrating a Third-Party Library to oneAPI Math Kernel Library (oneMKL) Interfaces
+Integrating a Third-Party Library to oneAPI Math Kernel Library (oneMath) Interfaces
 ====================================================================================

-This step-by-step tutorial provides examples for enabling new third-party libraries in oneMKL.
+This step-by-step tutorial provides examples for enabling new third-party libraries in oneMath.

-oneMKL has a header-based implementation of the interface layer (``include`` directory) and a source-based implementation of the backend layer for each third-party library (``src`` directory).
-To enable a third-party library, you must update both parts of oneMKL and integrate the new third-party library to the oneMKL build and test systems.
+oneMath has a header-based implementation of the interface layer (``include`` directory) and a source-based implementation of the backend layer for each third-party library (``src`` directory).
+To enable a third-party library, you must update both parts of oneMath and integrate the new third-party library to the oneMath build and test systems.

 For the new backend library and header naming please use the following template: